Free first aid kit inspection checklist

 A first aid kit inspection checklist is a form used by a nominated first aider or responsible person to verify that a workplace first aid kit is complete, in date and accessible.
 WHS regulations and the Safe Work Australia Code of Practice for First Aid in the Workplace require employers to ensure first aid equipment is maintained and available.
 The checklist prompts the inspector to check each required item by type, verify that quantities match the required minimum, confirm expiry dates are current, and record any action needed (restock, replace or quarantine).
 This template covers all the standard items typically required in an Australian workplace first aid kit.

-Benefits of using a first aid kit inspection checklist
+Benefits of using this first aid kit inspection checklist

 - WHS compliance: demonstrate that first aid equipment is maintained as required by WHS legislation and the Safe Work Australia Code of Practice.